 Deer Trails offers excellent hybrid Bermuda greens.
 This is a good golf course for the everyday golfer and a fair challenge for the lower handicapper.
 Deer Trails Golf Course hosts multiple leagues and tournaments throughout the season.
 Guests can enjoy breakfast and lunch in the clubhouse grill.

-Driving range, putting green and a chipping area are also available.
+Driving range, putting green, chipping area

 The course is located at 11707 Custer Blvd., Fort Smith, AR